bcoin-org/bcoin-org.github.io/guides-markdown/segwit.md

 You can find full version of the code in [guide-repo][guide-repo]

 ## Final Notes
-You need to have in mind, that sending transaction from old clients to new is only possible if Witness program is nested inside P2SH.
+You need to keep in mind that sending transactions from old clients to new ones is only possible if witness program is nested inside P2SH.
 In order to get better understanding how Segwit scripts work check [BIP141][BIP141].

 ## References